Deckplate Leadership Propels Reserve Force

 |0

-This work, Deckplate Leadership Propels Reserve Force [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deckplate Leadership Propels Reserve Force, by PO2 Tyra Watson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT